-When it comes to anti-aging science, creepy meets cool in new blood mixing studies just published.
+When it comes to anti-aging science, creepy meets cool with “young blood” in new blood mixing studies just published.

 The researchers report that blood from young animals literally makes older animals younger.